jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 | Annual Member | Jan    | Thu  | 19493 |
 | Annual Member | Jan    | Fri  | 18194 |

 ### 4.3.
-Calculating Total Duration Users Spent on Riding Bike
+Calculating Average Duration Users Spent on Riding Bikes

-Calculating this variable allows us to compare the total durations of these two user types.
+Calculating this variable allows us to compare the average durations of these two user types.
 We use this code to perform the calculation:

 ``` r
 bike2019durationday <-                        #calculating average trip duration by days